Transparent Vs Translucent Vs Opaque Objects

 Difference Between Transparent, Translucent, and Opaque Objects

-Transparent objects permit all types of lights to pass through them or have complete penetration of light, whereas translucent objects permit partial lights to pass through them or partial penetration of light; Opaque objects do not permit any light to pass through them or have zero penetration of light.
+Transparent objects permit all types of light to pass through them or have complete penetration of light.
+Whereas translucent objects permit partial light to pass through them or partial penetration of light.
+On the other hand, opaque objects do not permit any light to pass through them or have zero penetration of light.

-Transparent objects do not block light, and so do not shed shadows, Translucent objects partially block light, and so shed faint shadows and Opaque objects blocks light completely, and so shed dark shadows.
+Transparent objects do not block light and so do not shed shadows.
+Translucent objects partially block light and so shed faint shadows.
+Conversely, Opaque objects blocks light completely and so shed dark shadows.

-Opaque objects have high denser molecules followed by translucent and then transparent objects which are least denser.
+Opaque objects have highly denser molecules, followed by translucent and then transparent objects, which are the least denser.

 Laws of refraction

 Only transparent objects follow the law of refraction, also known as Snell’s law.
 This law provides the relation between the angle of refraction, angle of incidence, and refractive indices in a given pair of media; it explains the bending of light when it passes from one medium to another.